-When children join the School, parents are asked to sign and return a 'withdrawal of publicity permission' form if they do not wish to give the School permission to publish photographs of their child for publicity purposes.
+When children join the School, parents are asked to sign and return a 'publicity permission' form to give the School permission to publish photographs of their child for publicity purposes.
 This publicity may be in the form of media advertisements for open mornings, the website, newsletters, promotional material for exhibitions, flyers, and text for magazines and the general press, whether international, national or local.
-A list of such children is held on file by the Registrar and is circulated to all staff whenever it is updated.
 Every effort will be made by the School to prevent capturing the image of any child who should not be identified.